 Focus your development on solving problems where customers experience poor performance due to their browser or device.

-How did your latest deployment/update affect load speed?
+How did your latest deployment affect load speed?

 Learn about your on-going performance by monitoring deployments for spikes and dips in customer load times.

-Does site performance vary during certain hours of the day/days of the week?
+Does site performance vary during certain hours or days?

-How did the app cope with a recent high traffic event?
+How did your site cope with a recent high traffic event?

 Major events, viral campaigns, new product launches – it’s always key to understand how these impact your site.
 You may have analytics looking internally – but Real User Monitoring can help you understand how real visitors experienced your site whilst it was under pressure.